Catherine Claude: Writer and militant feminist

-She defended a feminism based on the search for authentic femininity more than on the fight against men.
+She defined feminism as the search for authentic femininity more than a fight against men.
 About her book La Querelle des femmes, Christian Massé wrote: "From the Frankish woman to the red woman of May 1968, Catherine Claude describes a je-femme fighting for the parity of the two sexes" and, further: "Catherine Claude pronounces 333 times the word woman without ever condemning man."
 Lighter, Paris en zigzag, written with Colette Franc, is a walk in Paris over the course of history.

-She signed the Manifesto of the 343 published in Le Nouvel Observateur on 5 April 1971, in which 343 women declared having an abortion, which was then prohibited.
+She signed the Manifesto of the 343 published in Le Nouvel Observateur on 5 April 1971, in which 343 women declared having an abortion, which was prohibited at the time.
 She collaborated with La Nouvelle Critique magazine during the 1960s and 1970s.

 She moved away from the Communist Party in the late 1970s.
 She devoted herself to historical and linguistic research.
 L'Enfance de l'humanité is the product of this reflection.
-She studies the process by which hierarchical societies with hierarchical languages gradually dominated and eliminated peaceful, non-hierarchical societies.
+In the work, she studies the process by which hierarchical societies with hierarchical languages gradually dominated and eliminated peaceful, non-hierarchical societies.